Inclusion Probability 101: Thinking About Failures

 Drivers

-- Strategy competitiveness and pool liquidity.
+- Competition: Strategy competitiveness against rival searchers and the current depth of target pool liquidity.

 Improve outcomes